 Please read this carefully

-All names for duties are on the calendar on this website and have been updated on the 1st June 2016,
+All names for duties are on the calendar on this website and get updated as and when .

 HELPFUL ADVICE FOR DUTY OFFICER AND MATE

 1/ Get the Sign Board put out at the end of the lane. it lives in the clubhouse when not in use .

 2/ Go round to the farm, Locate and get the tractor and dingy trailer with dingy on board, (The key is in the tractor) and drive around to the lake and park where the toilets are or by the first jetty. (petrol and pump and eleccy motor are always in the trailer under the dingy, oars are in the clubhouse)

 3/ Get toilet clubhouse opened up

 4/ Get race starter set up on tripod on the bank where you believe the start will take place.